pingcap/docs-tidb-operator/en/access-dashboard.md

 >
 > It is recommended to expose the TiDB Dashboard service using Ingress in critical production environments.
 >
-> Because the built-in TiDB Dashboard uses the same port as PD APIs, if you expose TiDB Dashboard in other methods, note that the interfaces related to PD APIs should not be exposed.
+> Because the built-in TiDB Dashboard uses the same port as PD APIs do, if you expose TiDB Dashboard in other methods, note that the interfaces related to PD APIs should not be exposed.

 ### Prerequisites